 About this course

 Gain a Masters-level knowledge of acoustics, sound and vibration and use it to make the world sound better.
-This 4-year course will provide fundamental engineering knowledge and a specialist understanding of acoustics.
+This acoustical engineering master's will provide fundamental engineering knowledge and a specialist understanding of acoustics.
 You'll study at the Institute of Sound and Vibration Research, a leading centre for Acoustical Engineering.

 design of cars

 This 4-year integrated master's course includes advanced Acoustical Engineering modules.
 You'll also take a masters-level group design project and apply your engineering knowledge to a design problem.

 This course includes practical and lab work throughout.
 Our projects will allow you to design, build and test components and systems with enhanced acoustic properties.
 You'll gain the confidence to creatively solve engineering problems.

 In your fourth year, you'll take part in a group design project, many of which are industry-led.

 You'll have access to our world-class acoustic and engineering facilities, which include:

 a professional manufacturing centre

 You can take this course with an additional year-long, paid placement.
 Apply with UCAS code FF38 for the Industrial Placement Year option.